salehhesham244/alx-system_engineering-devops/0x01-shell_permissions/README.md

-in this script we will try to change the current user to betty
+in this script we try to change the owner of the file and grp